sybip/gtm-lab/README.md

 generic ESP32 boards without a long-range radio.

 ### gtmAPI
-This module sits between `gtmBLE` and `gtmRadio`, and translates BLE API requests into actual gtmRadio operations, and back.
+This module sits between `gtmBLE` and `gtmNode`, and translates BLE API requests into actual gtmRadio operations, and back.
-In other words, if `gtmBLE` emulates the user side of the GTM and `gtmRadio` the RF network side, `gtmAPI` connects the two of them together to form a system that is drop-in compatible with the original goTenna Mesh in all operational aspects.
+In other words, if `gtmBLE` emulates the user side of the GTM and `gtmNode` the network side, `gtmAPI` connects the two of them together to form a system that is drop-in compatible with the original goTenna Mesh in all functional aspects.

 Example: [02-user-device.ino](https://gist.github.com/sybip/71ef23ce380ee6ad53170d6b9bf44aef)